stijnvermeeren-swisstopo/label-studio-ml-backend/README.md

+This repository is taken and adapted from [label-studio-ml-backend](https://github.com/HumanSignal/label-studio-ml-backend).

 # What is the Label Studio ML backend?

 The Label Studio ML backend is an SDK that lets you wrap your machine learning code and turn it into a web server.